 Book In Family button

 This approach allows us to avoid a lot of the messiness of comparing book-in information to the families module.
 The query would look something like this [6 lines]:

-CASE WHEN (SELECT DISTINCT COUNT (StayID) FROM vw_StaysSummary WHERE vw_StaysSummary.StayDateStart=vw_StaysSummary.StayDateStart AND vw_StaysSummary.OrganizationID=vw_StaysSummary.OrganizationID) = 1 THEN 'Single' ELSE 'Family' END
+CASE WHEN (SELECT DISTINCT COUNT (StayID) FROM vw_StaysSummary s WHERE s.StayDateStart = vw_StaysSummary.StayDateStart AND s.OrganizationID = vw_StaysSummary.OrganizationID) = 1 THEN 'Single' ELSE 'Family' END

 The main advantage of this is it would be so much faster and less complicated.
 Would it have limitations?
 Of course!
 But it may be the best of the available bad options.
 Now, I am genuinely curious: is this a good idea?
 Or am I barking up the wrong tree here?

 Leave a commentPlease log in or register to post a comment